'Damned if they do and damned if they don't': MP hits out at criticism of Oranga Tamariki's decision to return boy

 "Oranga Tamariki is caught in the scenario 'damned if they do and damned if they don't'."

-Kaumātua and community leader, Des Ratima, told RNZ he had been supporting the whānau and said the situation for them was very sad and concerning.
+Kaumātua and community leader Des Ratima told RNZ he had been supporting the whānau and said the situation for them was very sad and concerning.

 He said there was a wider issue about how the whānau ended up in the situation in the first place.

-"The responsibility that rest with other people including Oranga Tamariki, in terms of decisions made by the whānau which weren't followed through by Oranga Tamariki.
+"The responsibility that rests with other people including Oranga Tamariki, in terms of decisions made by the whānau which weren't followed through by Oranga Tamariki.

 "As a result, the baby was placed back into a dangerous situation which whānau whanui had warned that they should not be.